 “Agreed, Jane.
 What else?”

-“OK, Morton’s request for a quote (RFQ) is for 1100 units, to be built by Boardcraft Engineering in nearby Naperville.
-That company is five years old, financed by overseas investors.
+“OK, Morton’s request for a quote (RFQ) is for 1100 units built by Boardcraft Engineering in nearby Naperville.
+That company is five years old and financed by overseas investors.
 It will take the CIA to find out who they are.
 That’s also suspicious.”

 “How did you find this circuit board design file and RFQ on Morton’s system?
 It seems like the kind of thing he wouldn’t want anybody to see.”

 “I think it was a mistake, Carolina.
 I’ll speculate that this design data was on a thumb drive, left inserted in the USB port.
 Maybe the software engineer left the office for a few minutes, and Morton switched the upper floors back to the legit supercomputer system.
 Then, an automatic backup copied everything, including the thumb drive, to long-term storage, where I snagged it.
-The engineer returned, pulled the thumb drive out, and was unaware that he left the data on the legitimate computer.
+The engineer returned, pulled the thumb drive out, and was unaware that he had left the data on the legitimate computer.
 Just a theory, Carolina.”

 “Color me intrigued, Jane.
-Keep working while I call someone over at BART about that circuit board.
+Keep working while I call someone at BART about that circuit board.
 Transfer a copy of the files, including the RFQ, to me.
 I’ll get back to you in an hour.”

 Good to her word, Special Agent Hendon set up a conference with Jane and some FBI management.

-“Jane, I spoke with Miguel Herrera, who is the technical director for all BART stations.
+“Jane, I spoke with Miguel Herrera, the technical director for all BART stations.
 He told me that the board in question is complicated, but it reads the rider’s smartphone or smartcard’s auto-pay system.
 When the traveler waves their phone or card, it automatically debits the fare from their account and transfers it via WiFi directly to a bank in San Francisco.

 I asked him who manufactured those boards, and he identified CS Manufacture in Mexicali as the source of all their boards.
-He also told me that Chicago Digital Consultants only had a contract to improve the large OLED display screens in the station.
+He also told me that Chicago Cyber Engineering only had a contract to improve the large OLED display screens in the station.
 They had nothing to do with the turnstiles.
 Reaction, Jane?”

 Jane relaxed a bit in her chair, giving Carolina a bemused smile.